selenoruc/appium-flutter-test-environment/README.md

-# Appium Test Automation Setup for Flutter Applications
+# Appium Test Environment Setup for Flutter Applications
 In this repository, the aim is to share the knowledge by experience and help you to prepare your Appium test environment for mobile app inspection and test automations.
 <br><br>
 The detailed steps, key notes and solutions will be shared under the /docs folder.

 ## Requirements
-In this study, Python language is preferred to prepare test scenaios and maintain all the automation results.
+In this study, Python language is preferred to prepare test scenaios and maintain all the test results.
 So, here are the requirements(You can check the environment-setup.sh file for quicker way):

 - Python
 - Node.js